 Pain Management – The ONLY Treatment For Some Chronic Pain Sufferers

 Now that we know the what, where and how of pain, it is important to understand how people get their pain treated.
 About two thirds of people in pain go to their general practice family doctor.
 This usually is not the best idea though.
 Only about 25% of people actually make the smart choice to see a physician who specializes in dealing with pain, like the rheumatologists at IBJI.
-If you are a person who suffers from chronic pain you need to make an appointment today with a pain management specialist.
+If you are a person who suffers from chronic pain you need to schedule online today with a pain management specialist.
 Our physicians are some of the most highly trained and specialized pain doctors in the country, which makes IBJI the best choice around for your pain relief.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.